 Read more: 50% of Amazon sellers believe it’s OK to email coupons for future purchases

-7. Asking buyers to leave a product review
+7. Sellers should ask buyers to leave a product review

 We surveyed hundreds of Amazon sellers and discovered that half of them don’t know they can directly ask a buyer to leave a product review.

 To view the Terms of Service, you must be logged in to Seller Central.
-Alternatively, you can locate this section of the ToS via the breadcrumb menu at the top of Seller Central: Help / Manage orders / Reference / Policies and agreements / Customer product reviews.
+Alternatively, you can locate this section of the ToS via the breadcrumb menu at the top of Seller Central: Help / Monitor feedback and performance / Reference / Customer product reviews.

-In the top section of the Customer product reviews page in Seller Central, it says:
+In the highlighted section of the Customer product reviews page in Seller Central, it says: